ryouze/shogun/README.md

 - `utils`: Contains utility functions that, while not as low-level as `core`, are used across different parts of the application.
 - `io`: Manages input/output operations.

 The `assets` directory contains the required `vocabulary.json` file used by the application.
-On configuration, CMake will automatically copy this file to the `build` directory. <!-- Installing the application will also copy the file to the appropriate directory. -->
+On configuration, CMake will automatically copy this file to the `build` directory.
+Installing the application will also copy the file to the appropriate directory (e.g., `/usr/local/bin`).

 ## Tested Systems